carbonacat/tazs-javitto/README.md

 - Vampirics (https://github.com/vampirics), Torbuntu (https://github.com/torbuntu) and other ones for their support and advices.
 - Pharap (https://github.com/Pharap/) for the various advices, including how to make this code open-source.
 - And everyone else who helped or/and participated to the jam and made it awesome!!
+- Additionally, Landfall (https://landfall.se/) for having made TABS, the inspiration behind this game!

 ## Structure